acegoal07/acegoal07.github.io/projects/sierra/README.md

-volume ```(1-100)```|Allows you to adjust the volume of the music wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links lyrics|Gets the lyrics to the song that's currently playing
+volume ```(1-100)```|Allows you to adjust the volume of the music wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links lyrics|Gets the lyrics to the song that's currently playing restartsong|Goes to the beginning of the song that's currently playing
 <h3>Utility:</h3>

 |Command|Description|